Qbus-Koen/qbusMqtt/README.md

 `sudo systemctl restart mosquitto`

 ### Setting up Qbus MQTT client
-First we need to unzip the tar files:
+First we need to unzip the tar files (this example uses the arm version, if you are installing on a Linux machine, use the correct version):

 `tar -xf qbusMqtt/qbusMqtt/qbusMqttGw-arm.tar`